joel-epstein/rc-gitops-examples4/README.md

 ### Deployment

-greymatter.io supports GitOps as a first-class function.
-Deploying new services is as easy applying a manifest and committing!
+greymatter.io utilizes GitOps to store and push configurations.
+Deploying new services is as easy applying a manifest and committing its associated GSL configuration.

 Given you have an existing manifest for your service, first deploy it into an operator watched namespace with the proper sidecar annotations in the Kubernetes object `metadata` field: